-In a previous Groce & DeArmon blog, we outlined the best way to build your credit after declaring yourself bankrupt, but the challenge goes beyond just your finances.
+In a previous Groce & DeArmon, P.C., blog, we outlined the best way to build your credit after declaring yourself bankrupt, but the challenge goes beyond just your finances.
 In this entry, we offer some advice on re-assessing your life after bankruptcy.

 You’re Not Alone